 #1 Research Before Booking Your Flight

 While most of us are on the lookout for the most budget-friendly travel option, try to think beyond the price tag and see how your airline choices are affecting the environment.
 Choose an airline that is proactive in improving their technology for fuel alternatives, for instance, Japanese airline All Nippon Airway’s (ANA) is working towards using jet fuel made from green algae.
 Last year Qantas were the largest carbon emission eliminator and with your help off-set 585,000 flights, that’s one flight every 53 seconds!
-This month they also had a world first in their ‘waste-free’ flight, meaning none of the products on board would end up in landfill, with the goal of all domestic and international flights having zero waste by the end of 2021.
+They also have the goal of all making all domestic and international flights zero waste by the end of 2021.
 At the very least, most airlines have the option to pay a few more dollars to offset your carbon footprint.
 Come on, if you are splurging for a holiday you can afford a few extra pennies to protect our precious planet.

 #2 Pack Light

 Worldwide, flights produced 915 million tonnes of CO2 in 2019.
 Heavy bags result in a heavier plane, resulting in more fuel and producing more carbon emissions.
 It sounds like a small thing, but if we change our way of thinking when it comes to luggage, it could result in making a real difference.
 Our tip?
 Pack only what you need, choosing basic items that can be worn multiple times.
 If things get dirty, spend money at a local laundromat, helping to boost income in the area.